yursky/art-of-text/blogPost.md

 Transfer: And , I 'll not be to be .
 ```

-In this third example, the transferred sentance preserves no content, however creates a phrase similar to "to be or not to be," a line accreditted to Shakespeare.
+In this third example, the transferred sentence preserves no content, but created a phrase similar to "to be or not to be," a line accreditted to Shakespeare.

 ## Moving Forward
-Our model would be greatly improved if we had access to more data and more computational power.
-We were not able to perform any hyperparameter tuning because it took about seven hours to completely train a model.
-We want to continue tuning the learning rate and the gamma.
-We also want to tweak the architecture of the model itself, looking into interesting configurations such as Siamese networks.
+Training a neural network takes a very long time and our team found this out the hard way.
+Literary authors also have quite a diverse vocabulary, which is harder for the model to learn.
+For these reasons, access to more time would likely improve our results.
+In addition to taking a while to train, the model was also a very "hungry" one.
+That is, it required a lot of data to train the model (the sentiment data set had 150,000 sentences!) so the more data we could feed it, the better.
+Due to the long runtime of the model, hyperparameter tuning (i.e. the learning rate, gamma, etc.) was somewhat ignored and that is something the team would love to look into in the future.
+Of course, making architectural changes is always on the table and the idea of the Siamese network is something we could try...

+## Conclusion
+This problem is a difficult one to solve and the models that exist today are certainly nothing short of hungry and hard to train.
+However, the project was great for learning about neural networks and also how the results of Data Science experiments can be, perhaps, not as desirable as the scientists would have wished.
+This project was quite a learning experience and we look forward to working on more things like this.